 Plus, it always helps to be able to edit, rewrite, add to, and remodel a script on the fly, like with most screenwriting software in 2020.

-Using a Screenplay Format Template in 2020
+Using a Screenplay Format Template

 Writing a story that may eventually be seen on the big screen is a major thrill.